 This alphabetical listing of all the known burials in the St. Peter’s Graveyard is a reasonable place to begin any search for the grave or epitaph of a particular person.
 It is particularly helpful if one is curious about demographics such as age at death or country of origin.

 The entire document is the PDF linked at the end of this page, but the screen shot below is shown just as a sample for explanation of the document contents.
 The full document lists names of about 400 deceased persons.
 Here are what the column heads mean:

-Photo: “OK” if we have located the marker and posted a picture HERE.
-“Missing” if we have not been successful in locating the marker.
+Photo: “OK” if the marker is located and a picture is posted.
+“Missing” if the marker has not been identified in 2020.

 GRID: The approximate location on the grid map of the cemetery published on this website.